mehmetsen80/LiteMeshApp/README.md

 The Keycloak configuration is the only thing that requires manual setup.
 We've already provided the necessary JKS files (self sign certificates) for local development.
 For production, you will need to generate your own JKS files.
-We'll cover that in a later section.
+As mentioned before, we'll cover that in a later section.

 ## KEYCLOAK SETUP